veronicamengyan/aoc-2024-in-java/README.md

 # aoc-2024-in-java

-Welcome to the Advent of Code[^aoc] Java project created by [veronicamengyan][github].
+Welcome to the Advent of Code[^aoc] Java project created by [Veronica Lusby][github].

-In this repository, veronicamengyan is about to provide solutions for the puzzles using Java language.
+In this repository, Veronica is about to provide solutions for the puzzles using Java language.

 [^aoc]: